-Professional fees of \$925,174 (2020 - \$597,778) were incurred for legal and accounting services in conjunction with increased corporate activities.
-Over the periods presented, the Company prepared for and implemented changes with respect to its transition to a domestic issuer from foreign private issuer, including transition of financial statements to U.S. GAAP.
+Professional fees of \$266,139 (2020 - \$332,485) were incurred for legal and accounting services relative to variations in corporate activities.
+In the prior period, the Company prepared for and implemented changes with respect to its transition to a domestic issuer from foreign private issuer, including transition of financial statements to U.S. GAAP.
 The Company is now a US domestic issuer and has ongoing costs to support compliance and contracts.